 Manganese is an element that is considered beneficial to human health at low levels and is one of the least toxic elements.
-However, elevated levels can cause non-health related effects such as bad taste and staining of clothes and plumbing fixtures.
+However, elevated levels can cause non-health-related effects such as bad taste and staining of clothes and plumbing fixtures.
 Elevated manganese levels can also cause problems for water distribution systems.
 Specifically, manganese may cause buildup in water distribution pipes.
 The relative toxicity of manganese to aquatic life is based on the hardness of the water, but manganese levels of concern to aquatic life are much higher than those present in the Big Thompson River.

-Concentrations of manganese measured in areas associated with the CPF, such as the North Fork (S-BTT-20), (Figure 7) continued to be high relative to other sites but the fall 2023 average values were lower than five-year average values.
+Concentrations of manganese measured in areas associated with the CPF, such as the North Fork (S-BTT-20), (Figure 8) continued to be high relative to other sites but spring 2024 average values were lower than five-year average values.
 Increased manganese levels have been associated with the aftereffects of wildfire and the fact that they appear to be declining is consistent with ongoing recovery of the watershed from the CPF.

 The EPA has a "secondary" standard of 0.05 mg/L (ppm) for manganese.
-This level does not make water unsafe to drink, but the water may be aesthetically unpleasing due to a reddish/black/brown color which can stain laundry, plumbing, sinks, and showers.
-Although manganese concentrations were somewhat elevated at some sites, none were above the secondary standard.
+This level does not make water unsafe to drink, but the water may be aesthetically unpleasing due to a reddish/black/brown color, which can stain laundry, plumbing, sinks, and showers.
+Although manganese concentrations were somewhat elevated at some sites, only one site had values above the standard (S-BTR-15).
+The cause of elevated manganese concentrations at site S-BTR-15 is unclear, but the 2024 average value is driven primarily by one value of 0.064 mg/L from a sample taken in March.

-Figure 7.
-Average manganese values for the months of August through October 2018-2022 and the 2023 average value (red dot) at sites included in the LWP SWMP.
+Figure 8.
+Average manganese values for the months of February through April 2019-2023 and the 202 average value (red dot) at sites included in the LWP SWMP.
 Blue bars indicate mainstem sites, light blue bars indicate tributary sites, and aqua blue bars represent Colorado-Big Thompson sites.
+Grey bars indicate sites where data collection began in 2023.
+In these cases, the grey bar represents average 2023 values and the red dot represents the average 2024 value.